Transfer of merit: Description

 The traditional example of the transferring of merit in the commentaries to the Pāli Tipiṭaka is that of King Bimbisāra, who the Buddha encourages to share his merits with his former relatives, reborn as pretas.
 In the story, during a visit of the Buddha to Bimbisāra's palace, Bimbisāra asks about some outside noise.
 The Buddha explains it is the noise of pretas, who in a previous life were the king's relatives.

 The noise was the pretas crying out of hunger.
 The Buddha continues that the only way the king could help his former relatives was to transfer the merit from the gifts he had given to the Saṅgha to the pretas.
 The pretas are then seen to receive the objects given to the monks: Bimbisāra gives food and cloth to the Saṅgha, and the merit of the gifts allows the pretas to receive the objects given as well.

 Purpose

 The purposes for merit transfer differ.
 Some Mahāyāna traditions believe that it can help deceased relatives to attain the Pure Land, a heavenly paradise in Pure Land Buddhist cosmology.
-In many Buddhist countries, transferring merit is connected to the notion of an intermediate state between death and being reborn again, during which the wandering being's future destiny is still uncertain.
+In many Buddhist countries, transferring merit is connected to the notion of an intermediate state between death and rebirth, during which the wandering being's future destiny is still uncertain.
 The merit that is transferred to the deceased will help them to cross over safely to the next rebirth.

 Or if the spirit has already been reborn, but in an undesirable rebirth, the merits transferred will help to shorten the time that the spirit must spend there.
 On a similar note, when performing a ceremony to drive away a spirit that has possessed a devotee, devotees may invite a monk for a ceremony to transfer merits to the spirit.
 Another aim in transferring merit, apart from helping the deceased, is to dedicate it to the devas, the early orthodox view that they cannot receive merit notwithstanding.

 It is believed that they are not able to do good deeds themselves, and their favor can be obtained in this way.
 Often, transference to deities is focused on deities that are considered protectors of Buddhism.
 Furthermore, merit is sometimes transferred to parents as a form of devotion or filial piety.
 Many Buddhists transfer merits to resolve a bond of revenge that may exist between people, as it is believed that someone else's vengefulness may create harm in one's life.
 Because of this reason, in Japan a special memorial service (Mizuko kuyō) is often held after an abortion, to dedicate merit to the spirit of the deceased child.
 Finally, it is also a common practice to transfer merits to all sentient beings, though more commonly so in Mahāyāna Buddhism than in Theravāda.

 The transfer of demerit or evil, the opposite of transfer of merit, has little to no role in Buddhism.
 It does sometimes take place in Hinduism, in which it is linked with the idea of pollution.